 Letters of Recommendation

 Two (2) letters of recommendation are required.
 Letters should be submitted by recommenders through the online application.

 Essays and Statements

-The Admission Committee considers your Career Goals Statement (essay) to be an essential part of your application.
-Other factors such as cumulative grade point average and social work related experience are also important, but who you are, why you wish to enter the social work profession, and how you write and think critically are major factors that committee members consider when reviewing your application.
+The Admission Committee considers your Career Goals Statement to be an essential part of your application.
+While, factors such as cumulative grade point average and social work-related experience are important, your rationale for entering the social work profession, your self-awareness, creativity, critical thinking and writing skills are major factors that committee members consider when reviewing your application.
 Respond openly and honestly to each section.
 The average statement length is approximately five pages; submissions exceeding seven pages are discouraged.
 Please double-space your statement, use a font size of no less than 12, and put your name in the upper right corner of each page.
 Answer questions 1-5.
 Answering question 6 is optional.
 Prior to writing your essay, review the NASW Code of Ethics here: www.socialworkers.org/pubs/code

 The résumé (or C.V.) should include all educational achievements, relevant work experience, research and/or volunteer work.